PrzZiomek/McAdventurer/README.md

 - the backend part is written in Node.js with Express.js framework

-- state managed by Redux and Redux-Saga
+- app state managed by Redux and Redux-Saga

 - integration tests of the app state, with the use of redux-saga and redux-saga-test-plan libraries